 If you earn S$5,000 a month and your savings goal is S$30,000, then of what relevance is your age?

-If you don’t have a single dollar saved and want to start right now, then save aggressively in the coming year (maybe save 50% instead of 20%).
+If you don’t have a single dollar saved and want to start right now, then save aggressively in the coming year (maybe save 50% instead of 20% of your monthly salary).
 You’ll be done in 12 months.
 It doesn’t matter if you’re 25, 35, or 45.
 As soon as you start making an effort, you can resolve the situation.

 Don’t panic over how much you have right now, and whether that’s “right” for your age.
 Focus on how much you need, and how you’re going to get there.
 Don’t be under the impression that it’s “too late” now, or that you missed the boat on being financially responsible.